Who needs an emergency fund? You do! These 23 emergency fund examples are here to get you thinking about why you need to

 And more importantly, he didn’t go back to work too soon due to money issues and cause himself further, long term damage.

-This is just one example of why you need an emergency fund even if both of you are working.
+This is just one of many reasons why you need an emergency fund even if both of you are working.
 So many families these days rely on 2 incomes to make ends meet.

 If they suddenly found themselves with unexpected espenses or having to live on one income the family are in real trouble.